karl. -- A Research Vehicle for Automated and Connected Driving: Vehicle Setup of karl.

 \subsubsection{Sensor Rack}

 For mounting environment sensors, we have installed a sensor rack on the roof~(\fig{fig:sensor-rack}).
 Compared to sensor integration in the vehicle chassis, this has the advantages of being less invasive and keeping the system modular, adaptable, and extensible.
 Like the cabin rack, the sensor rack is constructed from \SI{40}{mm} aluminum profiles.
-It is designed to not exceed the vehicle geometry and offering flexible mounting options for optimal field-of-view configuration of the individual sensors.
+It is designed to not exceed the vehicle geometry and offer flexible mounting options for an optimal field-of-view of individual sensors.

 In addition to the sensors, a rooftop box is integrated into the rack.
 It supplies all sensors with power and consolidates their data streams at an Ethernet switch.
 The rooftop box also houses computing hardware that can preprocess selected sensor data~(\sect{sec:embedded-ai-computers}).
 The box is waterproof, actively cooled, and connected to the cabin rack via a single fiber-optic cable for transferring data, and a copper cable for power.